October 5, 2018 | Evident Change

 Rulers are designed to measure length.
 That’s their one job.
 Risk assessment tools are obviously more complex than rulers.
 They measure human behavior, which has many more facets than a line has length.
 Still, like rulers, risk tools attempt to distill the available information into a simple, useful, accurate measuring device—in this case, to figure out the likelihood of a future adverse event.

 The information risk assessment developers use comes from administrative system data.
 These data are what tool developers use to build their “ruler.”
 In child welfare, as in all our human service and justice systems, administrative data reflect the historical, systemic racism and oppression inherent in our society.
-The over-surveillance and over-reporting, for example, of certain racial and ethnic groups—namely Black, Latinx, and American Indian/Alaska Native people—show up in our social services systems and ultimately in those systems’ data.
+The over-surveillance and over-reporting, for example, of certain racial and ethnic groups—namely Black, Latinx, and Indigenous people—show up in our social services systems and ultimately in those systems’ data.

 To correct for the bias, a tool developer can balance the predictive power of the tool with equity.
 This, in essence, straightens the ruler.